aleksibovellan/AI-image-recognition-for-Finnish-trees/README.md

 4. Start the Gradio web interface: python3 ai-image-interface.py

-5. Use the locally served web page interface to upload an example picture of a tree and press button "SUBMIT" for the result.
+5. Use the locally served Gradio web page interface to upload an example picture of a tree and press button "SUBMIT" for the result.

 # Editing the training script - epoch value to adjust the training time: